ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 # Dashboard configuration
 Having a data collection layer up and runnig and data coming to InfluxDB, we can start with Grafana dashboard configuration.

-## Configuring data sources
+## Step 1: Configuring data sources

 ###InfluxDB

-InfluxDB Primary is the primary data source for the BlueCompute dashboard.
+InfluxDB Primary is the primary data source for the _BlueCompute_ dashboard.
 It is installed by default in Grafana.

 **Configuration**

-Open the URL: `http://\<grafana_hostname>:3000/datasources` in the browser and enter the name of the data source, InfluxDB URL and database name.
+Open the URL: `http://\{grafana_hostname}:3000/datasources` in the browser and enter the name of the data source, InfluxDB URL and database name.
 Select InfluxDB as Data Source type.

 ![influxdb_datasource](images/influxdb_datasource.png)